Columbian mammoth: Natural traps

 Many specimens also accumulated in natural traps, such as sinkholes and tar pits.
-The Mammoth Site in Hot Springs, South Dakota, is a 26,000-year-old, roughly 40 m-long sinkhole that functioned for 300 to 700 years before filling with sediment.
+The Mammoth Site in Hot Springs, South Dakota, is a 232-160,000-year-old, roughly 40 m-long sinkhole.
 The site is the opposite scenario of that in Waco; all but one of the at least 55 skeletons—additional skeletons are excavated each year—are male, and accumulated over time rather than in a single event.
 Like modern male elephants, male mammoths primarily are assumed to have lived alone, to be more adventurous (especially young males), and to be more likely to encounter dangerous situations than the females.
 The mammoths may have been lured to the hole by warm water or vegetation near the edges, slipping in and drowning or starving.
 Isotope studies of growth rings have shown that most of the mammoths died during spring and summer, which may have correlated with vegetation near the sinkhole.
 One individual, nicknamed "Murray", lies on its side, and probably died in this pose while struggling to get free.
 Deep footprints of mammoths attempting to free themselves from the sinkhole's mud can be seen in vertically excavated sections of the site.